Five Glacier Ski Areas in the Tyrol (Updated)

 (1273 to 3113 metres)

-Kaunertal offers winter sports enthusiasts a new cable car and thus many new possibilities in the coming season.
-The top station of the Weißseejochbahn is located at an altitude of 3044 metres, directly on the border between Austria and Italy.
+The skiing at the Kaunertal offers winter sports enthusiasts a new cable car and thus many new possibilities in the coming season.
+The top station of the Weißseejochbahn is located at an altitude of 3044 metres.
 During the two-kilometre-long ride visitors have a fantastic view of a panorama with the many 3000-metre peaks.

 Kaunertal glacier ski area